Ajnasz/hubot-respond/README.md

 ## Installation

-1. install this npm package to your hubot repo `npm i --save hubot-alias`
+1. install this npm package to your hubot repo `npm i --save hubot-respond`
-2. add "hubot-alias" to your external-scripts.json
+2. add "hubot-respond" to your external-scripts.json

 ## Commands

-`hubot respond to {a text} with {value}` - Creates a respond to respond_to and responds with value
+`hubot respond to {a text} with {value}` - Creates a new respond

-`hubot delete respond to {a text}` - Deletes respond respond_to
+`hubot delete respond to {a text}` - Deletes a respond

 `hubot list responds` - Lists all responds